 Managing Linux Assets

 Your Lansweeper installation comes with a report builder which allows you to report on all the data gathered from your Linux assets once they are successfully scanned.
 You can use one of the many built-in reports in Lansweeper but you can also write your own custom reports to get the most out of your Linux assets.
+Find more tips on managing Linux assets with Lansweeper in this blog post.

 Performance metrics have multiple use cases.
 You can use them to maximize productivity by making sure no business-critical servers are bottlenecked, or you can use it as part of a migration project to cloud or virtualization.
 By having performance metrics, you know exactly how much resources you will need in the cloud or for your virtual machines.
 By enabling performance counter scanning, Lansweeper will rescan the asset at set intervals to retrieve performance metrics from CPU, Memory, Disks and Network statistics.